TheUbMunster/stg-blog/stack/stack.md

 and/or computer systems throughout time*.
 Some of these ideas seem to have matured into [certified bad ideas] at this point, but don't knock it yet!
 These "bad practices" may only be bad due to our arbitrary-ish decision making when it comes to our (e.g) ABI designs, hardware architecture designs, or paradigms that evolved over time.
 Some of these ideas may not have been so bad at the time.
+A lot of dead weight from the past has yet to leave us.

 ## Conclusion